 The outcome depends on many factors, including the mother’s situation.

 An experienced Las Vegas family law attorney can help you put together a case.

-A father usually has no right to custody or visitation if his child was conceived as the result of rape unless:
+You usually have no right to custody or visitation if your biological child was conceived as the result of a rape you committed unless:

 - The mother consents, and

 - The court agrees it is in the best interest of the child.8

 Note that being convicted of sexual assault which results in a child’s conception is sufficient grounds for the court to terminate your parental rights.9

 If you are in this situation, we highly recommend you speak to a Las Vegas family law attorney before petitioning the court.